Finance and Risk Committee

 17. Conduct an annual performance review of the Committee.

-The Committee shall meet at least four times per year, either in person or telephonically, at such times and places as the Committee shall determine.
+The Committee shall meet at least four times per year, at such times and places as the Committee or the Committee Chairman shall determine.
 The Committee shall report regularly to the full Board with respect to its activities, including with respect to its activities in overseeing risk management within its area of oversight responsibility, but not less frequently than quarterly.
 A majority of the Committee members shall constitute a quorum.

 - Financial Expert